muratk5n/thirdwave/en/README.md

 Interesting to note during WWII when Japan was attacking Soviets, and China, the US was fine with that.
-After the northward attack stalled though, and Japan changed focus to the South, the islands, then US put sanctions on Japan cutting its oil (which triggered a Japanese gamble on Pearl Harbor to cripple US while it could take all those resources, US responded).
+After the northward attack stalled though, and Japan changed focus to the south, the islands, then US put sanctions on Japan cutting its oil (which triggered a Japanese gamble on Pearl Harbor to cripple US while it could take all those resources, US responded).